mnemnion/JLpeg.jl/docs/src/index.md

 PegMatch(["abc123123123abc123abc"])
 ```

+Although we suggest as a matter of style that a grammar use one arrow form or the
+other, with `←` preferred.

 The first rule is the start rule, which must succeed if the match is to succeed.
 A
 grammar which is missing rules will throw a [`PegError`](@ref), but duplicate rules
 are undefined behavior: currently JLpeg will compile the last rule of that name it